AdobeDocs/experience-platform.en/help/rtcdp/partner-data/onsite-personalization.md

 Note the following limitations as you explore the use case described on this page:

-* If you select to use Partner IDs, be aware that these IDs are not used when building your [identity graph](/help/identity-service/ui/identity-graph-viewer.md).
+* If you use Partner IDs, be aware that these IDs are not used when building your [identity graph](/help/identity-service/ui/identity-graph-viewer.md).

 ## Other use cases achieved through partner data support {#other-use-cases}